Sotheby's: 20th century

 The business did not seek to auction fine arts initially.
 Their first major success in this field was the sale of a Frans Hals painting for nine thousand guineas in 1913.

 Other former names include: Leigh, Sotheby and Wilkinson; Sotheby, Wilkinson and Hodge (1864–1924); Sotheby and Company (1924–83); Mssrs Sotheby; Sotheby & Wilkinson; Sotheby Mak van Waay; and Sotheby's & Co.
 In 1917, Sotheby's relocated from 13 Wellington Street to 34–35 New Bond Street, which remains as its London base.
 They soon came to rival Christie's as leaders of the London auction market, which capitalised on the arts.

 In 1964, Sotheby's purchased Parke-Bernet, the largest auctioneer of fine art in the United States at the time.
 In the following year, Sotheby's moved to 980 Madison Avenue, New York.
 With the international fine art auction industry growing, Sotheby's opened offices in Paris and Los Angeles in 1967, and became the first auction house to operate in Hong Kong in 1973, and Moscow in 1988.

 As well as numerous high-profile real-life auctions being held at Sotheby's, the firm's auctioneers have also been used in various films, including the 1983 James Bond film Octopussy.

 In 1988 they introduced a Decorative Arts Award which showed in exhibitions in London and Tokyo.
 It is fair to say that not all commentators welcomed the move dismissing some exhibits as Crafts.
 However, several notable people were amongst the participants.
-Michael Rowe was the winner of the Decorative Arts Award in1988 and a detail of the Tapestry Soft Flight by Mary Farmer graced the catalogue cover.
+Michael Rowe (silversmith) was the winner of the Decorative Arts Award in1988 and a detail of the Tapestry Soft Flight by Mary Farmer graced the catalogue cover.
+The tapestry Soft Flight Is now in the Collection of the Victoria and Albert Museum.